Release of Student Records Policy

 - Association of International Credentials Evaluations (AICE).

 Evaluations must be provided in addition to the official transcripts of credit.
 The evaluation may be mailed directly from the agency to the LSC student records office or the student may bring in the original evaluation completed which will be returned to the student upon review.

 The THECB has enacted specific steps to resolve transfer disputes involving first- or second-year courses.

 - If an institution of higher education does not accept course credit earned by a student at another institution of higher education, the receiving institution shall give written notice to the student, and to the sending institution that transfer of the course credit is denied.
-A receiving institution shall also provide written notice of the reasons for denying credit for a particular course or set of courses.
-Attached to the written notice shall be the procedures for resolution of transfer disputes for lower-division courses as outlined in this section, accompanied by clear instructions outlining the procedure for appealing the decision to the commissioner of higher education.
+A receiving institution shall also provide written notice of the reasons for denying credit for a particular course or set of courses at the request of the sending institution.

-- A student who receives notice may dispute the denial of credit by contacting a designated official at either the sending or the receiving institution.
+- A student who receives notice as specified in Subsection (a) may dispute the denial of credit by contacting a designated official at either the sending or the receiving institution.

 - The two institutions and the student shall attempt to resolve the transfer of the course credit in accordance with THECB rules and guidelines.

 - If the transfer dispute is not resolved to the satisfaction of the student or the sending institution within 45 days after the date the student received written notice of denial, the institution that denies the course credit for transfer shall notify the commissioner of its denial and the reasons for the denial.

 - The commissioner of higher education, or the commissioner’s designee, shall make the final determination about a dispute concerning the transfer of course credit and give written notice of the determination to the involved student and institutions.